-However, challenges for the trade unions have recently been exacerbated by European policy responses to the current financial crisis.
+These challenges have recently been exacerbated by European policy responses to the current financial crisis.
 Given the lack in adequate power sources of unions at the European level, recent European economic policy initiatives aiming to tackle the budgetary crises of some member countries (for example Greece, Ireland, Spain, Italy) might even further weaken national trade unions.
 The European Commission (e.g. 2010a, 2010b, 2010c, 2011) published six proposals which make up the economic governance package, emphasising the importance of wage setting mechanisms that allow for 'competitive wages' and proposing indicators (so called 'scoreboard') to safeguard this aim (by evaluating wage indexation mechanisms, decentralising bargaining, decreasing wages in the public sector, etc.).
-Finally, in March 2011 a majority in the European Council (the 17 Euro and six non-Euro member countries) endorsed a pact on competitiveness, now renamed under the title Euro Plus Pact, resulting in a reinforcement of fiscal austerity policies and an increase in competitive wage pressures.
-In February 2012, the European Council adopted the above mentioned scoreboard to tackle macro-economic imbalances.
+Finally, in March 2011 a majority in the European Council (the 17 Euro and six non-Euro member countries) endorsed a pact on competitiveness, www.jku.at/soz/content/e94924/e98436/index html?team view=section&t=2&emp=e98436/emplo yee groups wiss98437/employees98438.
+We would like to express our gratitude to Susanne Kaufmann, Torben Krings, Margit Mayr, Edeltraud Ranftl and Sandra Stern for their helpful comments on an earlier draft of this paper.